sasagawa888/eisl/documents/COMPILER.md

 # Compiler
 I was developing a compiler for Easy-ISLisp (I called it "FAST" project).
 I have released it in August 2017.
-I write down the specifications, problems, etc.
+I write down the specifications, constraints, problems, etc.

 # Basic idea
-I refer to GCL created by Mr. Hagiya etc.
+I refered to GCL(GNU Common Lisp) created by Mr. Hagiya and others.
-The compiler converts ISLisp code to equivalent C code and GCC generates an object file.
+The Easy-ISLisp(EISL) compiler converts ISLisp code to equivalent C code and GCC generates an object file.
-By dynamically linking object file, Easy-ISLisp(EISL) loads the compiled code.
+By dynamically linking object file, EISL loads the compiled code.
 The internal definition of the function uses GCC extensions.
 Therefore, the scope of labels and flet syntax is limited.